polydawn/timeless/book/quickstart.md

 }}
 ```

-This snippet is a formula (and some "context" configuration).
+This snippet is called formula (and some "context" configuration).
+It lists the inputs we need -- these are specified using [WareID](./glossary.md#wareID)s --
+and describes the action we want to run in the container.

-Copy and paste this into a file called `example.formula`, and we can run it!
+Copy and paste formula and its context into a file called `example.formula`, and we can run it!

 ```bash
 repeatr run example.formula